 Living Room Colour Schemes: Grey & Purple Living Room

-Greg Natale – a regular advocate of highly pigmented schemes – strikes again with this mature take on colour.
+Greg Natale – a regular advocate of highly pigmented schemes – strikes again with this mature take on living room colour.
 In a luxuriously edgy scheme, a plum, grey and black palette are accented with Brutalist brass silhouette and retro prints.
-The statement piece – a bang on-trend curved sofa – is even more enticing thanks to its bold colour choice which is undeniably sexy.
+The statement piece – a bang on-trend curved sofa – is even more enticing thanks to its bold lounge colour choice which is undeniably sexy.

 Image Credit: Wendy Labrum/Photo: Meghan Beierle